Destiny 2 best PvE weapons for raids, dungeons & Lost Sectors (Season of the Witch)

 Click to enlarge

-The definition of a functional weapon, Divinity is a weapon that every raid team needs.
+The definition of a functional weapon, Divinity is one that every raid team needs.
 By itself, Divinity does very little.
 It is a trace rifle, but rather than doing much damage, it creates a bubble on the enemy it hits.
 Teammates can shoot that bubble to do critical damage to the enemy.

 This makes Divinity a must-have for raid bosses.
 If you want to be your raid team's favourite person, bring along a Divinity and make everyone's life easier.